mkbrechtel/patterns/docs/development/design/ddd-reference.md

 *Once a bounded context has been defined, we must keep it sound. *

 When a number of people are working in the same bounded context, there is a strong tendency for the model to fragment.
 The bigger the team, the bigger the problem, but as few as three or four people can encounter serious problems.
-Yet breaking down the system into ever-­‐smaller contexts eventually loses a valuable level of integration and coherency.
+Yet breaking down the system into ever-smaller contexts eventually loses a valuable level of integration and coherency.

 Therefore:

 **Institute a process of merging all code and other implementation artifacts frequently, with** **automated tests to flag fragmentation quickly.
 Relentlessly exercise the ubiquitous** **language to hammer out a shared view of the model as the concepts evolve in different** **people’s heads. **

-### Model-­‐Driven Design
+### Model-Driven Design

 *Tightly relating the code to an underlying model gives the code meaning and makes the* *model relevant. *